 Connecting to Databricks Unity Catalog

-Starting from Dataedo 25.3, to connect to Databricks it is required to provide SQL Warehouse name that will allow to execute SQL queries via Databricks API.
+To connect to Databricks it is required to provide SQL Warehouse name that will allow to execute SQL queries via Databricks API.
 The compute resources of this warehouse will be used in Data Profiling and Data Quality modules and to retrieve data lineage faster using system tables.
-To import column lineage, the following privileges are now required: USE SCHEMA
+To import column lineage, the following privileges are now required: USE SCHEMA on system.access schema and SELECT on system.access.column_lineage table.

 To scan Databricks Unity Catalog, Dataedo connects to a Databricks workspace API and uses the Personal Access Token for authentication.